Croatia: Geography

 Croatia is situated in Central and Southeast Europe, on the coast of the Adriatic Sea.
 Hungary is to the northeast, Serbia to the east, Bosnia and Herzegovina and Montenegro to the southeast and Slovenia to the northwest.
 It lies mostly between latitudes 42° and 47° N and longitudes 13° and 20° E. Part of the territory in the extreme south surrounding Dubrovnik is a practical exclave connected to the rest of the mainland by territorial waters, but separated on land by a short coastline strip belonging to Bosnia and Herzegovina around Neum.
 The Pelješac Bridge connects the exclave with mainland Croatia.

 The territory covers 56594 km2, consisting of 56414 km2 of land and 128 km2 of water.
 It is the world's 127th largest country.
 Elevation ranges from the mountains of the Dinaric Alps with the highest point of the Dinara peak at 1831 m near the border with Bosnia and Herzegovina in the south to the shore of the Adriatic Sea which makes up its entire southwest border.
 Insular Croatia consists of over a thousand islands and islets varying in size, 48 of which are permanently inhabited.
 The largest islands are Cres and Krk, each of them having an area of around 405 km2.
+It is the largest overseas territory on the Adriatic Sea.